Ghadar movement: Background

+Due to farming becoming more economically unviable in the Punjab, many residents emigrated overseas for other opportunities, first to East Asia.
+While in East Asia, they learnt about prospects in North America, leading to them moving to the United States and Canada.
+Many of these early migrants were Sikhs, who had no traditional taboo for travel overseas.

 Between 1903 and 1913 approximately 10,000 South Asians emigres entered North America, mostly from the rural regions of central Punjab.
+99% of the 5,000 Indians who moved to Canada by 1908 were Punjabis, with 80% of them being Sikhs, often ex-servicemen and originating from the districts of Jullundur, Hoshiarpur, Ludhiana and Amritsar of Punjab.
+Many of them were illiterate farmers and laborers, students, and priests.
+Not only Canada, they also settled in the US.
+Places first settled by them in both countries include San Francisco, Stockton, Portland, Saint John, Vancouver, and Victoria.
+Early arrivees such Amar Singh, Gopal Singh, Tarak Nath Das, and Ram Nath Puri started promoting anti-colonial views when they got to North America, with the founding of an Urdu periodical, the Azādī kā Circular, which attempted to persuade Indians in the colonial military to oppose the British.

 About half the Punjabis had served in the British military.
 The Canadian government decided to curtail this influx with a series of laws, which were aimed at limiting the entry of South Asians into the country and restricting the political rights of those already in the country.
 Many migrants came to work in the fields, factories, and logging camps of Northern California and the Pacific Northwest, where they were exposed to labor unions and the ideas of the radical Industrial Workers of the World or IWW.
 The migrants of the Pacific Northwest banded together in Sikh gurdwaras and formed political Hindustani Associations for mutual aid.